UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day0.md

 21. This was really helpful, thanks!

+## Feedback

 ### what was good
 Great support and help accessing FRAM!
-Great lectures and exercises and help in the breakoutrooms!
+Great lectures and exercises and help in the breakout rooms!
 Thank you!
 It was a great lecture!
 See you tomorrow :)
 Having enough people to answer questions in real time Good documentation to support both copying and catching up if someone gets temporarily lost